 Well, watch the following video and find out.

-Dr Daniel Amen speaks very slowly in this TEDx talk.
-In fact, he’s right on the edge of almost being too slow for a well-educated adult audience of fluent speakers.
+Dr. Daniel Amen speaks very slowly in this TEDx talk.
+In fact, he’s almost being too slow for a well-educated adult audience of fluent speakers.

 I looked at the transcript of this talk and counted the total words.
 In 14 minutes and 26 seconds of speaking, he utters 1,751 words.
 That is a rate of 121 words per minute.

 So Dr. Amen is right near the bottom of the range.